-Plates for tithe and offerings collection will not be passed around the sanctuary.
-Instead, a box will be placed in the foyer where tithe and offerings can be placed.
+Plates used for the collection of tithe and offerings will not be passed around the sanctuary.
+Instead, a box will be available in the foyer where tithe and offerings can be placed.
 Alternatively, some may choose to give online via our website at https://gracesda.com/giving or AdventistGiving at https://adventistgiving.org or by post mailing tithe and offerings to the treasurer’s home address.
 Those performing treasury duties should take precautions to protect themselves from illness when handling currency.

 No more than two (2) persons are permitted in the audio-visual room at a time and should practice social distancing.

 For communion services (i.e., the Lord’s Supper celebrations), participants who feel uncomfortable with the practice of the ordinance of humility (i.e., foot-washing) at this time are encouraged to practice it in their homes with their families prior to such services.
 Otherwise, the Church will provide an opportunity for the corporate practice of foot-washing it has traditionally done.
-The emblems of unleavened bread and unfermented wine will not be distributed by the elders and deacons in the traditional manner at this time.
-Instead, individually pre-packaged and sealed communion emblems will be available for pick-up in the foyer prior to entering the sanctuary for worship participants who may still feel uncomfortable with the traditional distribution of emblems.
+The emblems of unleavened bread and unfermented wine will now be distributed by the elders and deacons in the traditional manner.
+Additionally, individually pre-packaged and sealed communion emblems will be available for pick-up in the foyer prior to entering the sanctuary for worship participants who may still feel uncomfortable with the traditional distribution of emblems.

 Those who choose to attend the aforementioned in-person gatherings and services are urged to comply with the following guidelines while on the campus of the Church.

-The wearing of protective face coverings is strongly encouraged but not required at this time.
+The wearing of protective face coverings is encouraged but not required at this time.

 In addition to social distancing efforts, the current pandemic of COVID-19 also requires greater vigilance in cleaning and hygiene.
 The Church will implement the following safety and wellness measures to increase the sanitation and hygiene of the church facility in an effort to decrease the risk of spreading COVID-19 to attendees.

-Signs will be posted throughout the building that encourage the practice of social distancing and good personal hygiene among attendees.
+Signs will be posted throughout the building that encourage the practice of good personal hygiene and sanitation among in-person participants.

 The Church will continue to have the whole facility professionally cleaned once a week by a company that specializes in such work.

 A sufficient supply of disinfectants (e.g., liquids, wipes, etc.), hand sanitizers with an alcohol content of 60+%, anti-bacterial hand soap, gloves, face coverings, paper towels, toilet paper, and other miscellaneous cleaning implements will be kept on hand for those who wish to use them.
 Cleaning cloths will be replaced with new ones after use.

 Hand sanitizers with a 60+% alcohol content will be placed at each entrance/exit with sign posts that encourage their use when attendees transition from one space to another in the facility (e.g., at main entrance/exit doors as well as those of the restrooms, sanctuary, kitchen (when in use), fellowship hall (when in use), classrooms (when in use), etc.).